John H. Holland

 Trustee, External Professor

-Professor, University of Michigan, Ann Arbor, Computer Science/Engineering/Psychology
+Professor, University of Michigan, Ann Arbor, Electrical Engineering and Computer Science

 John H. Holland is professor of computer science and engineering and professor of psychology at the University of Michigan; he is also external professor and member of the executive committee of the board of trustees at the Santa Fe Institute.